Creator / Victor Borge

 into other works, and entire sections where he would turn familiar jingles on their head

-He was born in Denmark and kept a thick accent his entire life, he became an American citizen just before World War II
+He was born Børge Rosenbaum in Denmark, and kept a thick accent his entire life.
+He became an American citizen just before World War II

-as his wife was American (he also once publically denounced Hitler and it was simply safer for him and his family on the other side of the world).
+, as his wife was American (he also once publicly denounced Hitler and it was simply safer for him and his family on the other side of the world — that and the fact that he was Jewish).
 He remained active in performing his entire life, including many shows in his home country of Denmark.
 He passed away in 2000 at the age of 91, but people are still rediscovering his routines today.